modiimedia/arri/CONTRIBUTING.md

 ```

 For a more complete guide on creating a code generator see [here](/docs/creating-a-custom-generator.md) (Just use `pnpm scaffold` instead of the starter script specified there.)

+## Guidelines For Pull Requests

+-   Run `pnpm format` before submitting
+-   PRs should address primarily a single concern.
+Example: Do not open a PR that fixes 3 unrelated bugs.
+-   Before adding features or submitting a large PR please open up an issue or start a discussion on [discord](https://discord.gg/3pdbYGDa).
+-   Provide a good PR description as a record of what change is being made and why it was made.
+Link to a GitHub issue if it exists.

+## Obtaining Commit Access

+Anyone who has submitted multiple high-quality PRs may be qualified for getting commit access.
+I'm pretty open to other people joining on the project so long as they hold themselves to the same vision and quality standard that I have for this project.

+This project is not something I will be able to make succeed alone.
+We will need multiple people who have the same passion and vision for end-to-end type-safety to really bring it over the finish line.